GENI-NSF/geni-tools/README.txt

    same as listening on a real hostname / IP address.
 Be sure to listen on the desired interface and address the Aggregate Manager / Clearinghouse consistently.

+   You can also optionally specify the API version that this aggregate should implement, using the -V option.
+The default is API version 2, and valid values include 1, 2 and 3.
+   Supply the --debug argument for more detailed logging.

 4. Run the GCF installation testing client: